-In the past year I have made well over $50,000 from freelance blogging while working just 2-3 hours per day.
-In that time I have earned as much as $161 per hour.
+As a freelance blogger I made well over $50,000 while working just 2-3 hours per day.
+In that time I earned as much as $161 per hour.

-I’ve done this even though I nearly failed English at school and have no professional writing qualifications or prior experience.
+I managed this even though I nearly failed English at school and had no professional writing qualifications or prior experience.

-If you are willing to learn, a successful freelance blogging career in which you can earn upwards of $100 per hour is available right now.
+If you are willing to learn, a successful freelance blogging career in which you can earn upwards of $100 per hour is available to you.

 This is by far the most comprehensive and compelling guide I have ever seen on freelance blogging.